graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

-Note: The unset value used to replace unset fragment-defined arguments in {SubstituteFragmentArguments()} must not be a variable defined by any operation that includes the fragment.
-An example would be to use a variable with a reserved prefix, like `$__UNSET`, to replace all unset fragment-defined variables.

 ## Executing Fields

 Each field requested in the grouped field set that is defined on the selected